 At age 29, she’s been inducted into the US Gymnastics Hall of Fame for her four National-level gold medals, graduated from Yale, and cast off the yoke of Wall Street hedge-fund management to co-found Sheworx, a startup to foster female entrepreneurs into tangible funding forums — connecting over 20,000 people so far.
 As a 30-Under-30 listee, you can now read her column in Forbes, and AND she’s been dubbed by CIO.com as one of the top 20 female entrepreneurs to watch in 2018.

-On March 12-14, SmartRecruiters will welcome Lisa to our Hiring Success 2018 conference in San Francisco, where she will speak of gender parity in a post-Weinstein world, among other relevant topics for companies eager to be part of the shift towards gender equality.
-Register here, and enjoy our pre-conference interview with Lisa below.
+SmartRecruiters recently welcomed Lisa to our Hiring Success 2018 conference in San Francisco, where she spoke of gender parity in a post-Weinstein world, among other relevant topics for companies eager to be part of the shift towards gender equality.
+If you missed Lisa’s session, read through our pre-conference interview with Lisa below.

 In your capacity as founder of SheWorx, what does the concept of Hiring Success mean to you?